Candide Thovex: Pushing boundaries

-In 2003 according to the Association of Freeskiing Professionals, "Candide Thovex and CR Johnson change the face of halfpipe skiing at Winter X Games in Aspen, Colorado by going bigger than any of the snowboarders."
+In 2003, according to the Association of Freeskiing Professionals, "Candide Thovex and CR Johnson change the face of halfpipe skiing at Winter X Games in Aspen, Colorado by going bigger than any of the snowboarders."
 Thovex won his second X-Games gold medal.
-This time it was in Superpipe, an incredible achievement, since he couldn't practice at home because at the time there weren't any superpipes in Europe.
-Thovex celebrated by hosting the first ever 'Candide Invitational' at his home resort, La Clusaz.
-The event gathered the world's best freestylers for a few days of fun and to explore the limits of what could be done on a pair of skis.
+This time it was in Superpipe, a notable achievement, as he couldn't practice at home because there weren't any superpipes in Europe at the time.
+Thovex celebrated by hosting the first 'Candide Invitational' at his home resort, La Clusaz.
+The event gathered the world's best freestylers.
 He also signed a sponsorship deal to develop a pro model with Salomon.
-This was another season that ended with another injury to his cruciate ligaments, but this time in his right knee.
+This was another season that ended with injury to his cruciate ligaments, this time in his right knee.

-In 2004 Thovex continued to push back the boundaries of his sport, performing the first ever '810° to rail' and cementing his reputation as the master of all 'new school' tricks and techniques.
+In 2004, Thovex performed the first ever '810° to rail'.
 He was part of Powder's Reader Poll in 2004 where he was placed 6th.

-In 2005 the Candide Invitational event was voted best European freestyle event by the international specialised press.
-The same season Thovex inked a multi-year deal with Rossignol to become the leading ambassador for their 'Scratch' program.
+In 2005, the Candide Invitational event was voted best European freestyle event by the international specialized press.
+That same season, Thovex inked a multi-year deal with Rossignol to become the leading ambassador for their 'Scratch' program.

-In 2006 Thovex decided to see how high it was possible to fly on skis.
-To do so, he helped to design and build one of the largest quarter-pipes ever and proceeded to set a world record with a jump of 33 feet (about 10 meters) above the coping.
+In 2006, Thovex helped to design and build one of the largest quarter-pipes, and set a world record with a jump of 33 feet (about 10 meters) above the coping.